Sample Essay Uniforms

-There is no question that school uniforms can instill a feeling of school spirit, school pride and social acceptance.
-When compared to designer clothes and name brand basketball shoes, school uniforms can also be a cost effective solution to school wear.
+There is no question that school uniforms can instill a feeling of school spirit, school pride, and social acceptance.
+When compared to designer clothes and name-brand basketball shoes, school uniforms can also be a cost-effective solution to school wear.
 Surely, this is an appealing benefit to those families that find it difficult, if not impossible, to afford such luxuriance.
-Certainly, parents will find that it is easier to shop for their children’s school attire, and the students will be able to quickly choose their outfits for school in the morning.
+Indeed, parents will find it easier to shop for their children’s school attire, and the students will be able to quickly choose their outfits for school in the morning.